obonaventure/cnp3/book-2nd/protocols/email.rst

 The `Content-Type:` header can also be used inside a MIME part.
 In this case, it indicates the type of data placed in this part.
 Each data type is specified as a type followed by a subtype.
 A detailed description may be found in :rfc:`2046`.
 Some of the most popular `Content-Type:` header lines are :

  - `text`.
 The message part contains information in textual format.
 There are several subtypes : `text/plain` for regular ASCII text, `text/html` defined in :rfc:`2854` for documents in :term:`HTML` format or the `text/enriched` format defined in :rfc:`1896`.
 The `Content-Type:` header line may contain a second parameter that specifies the character set used to encode the text. `charset=us-ascii` is the standard ASCII character table.
 Other frequent character sets include `charset=UTF8` or `charset=iso-8859-1`.
-The `list of standard character sets <http://www.iana.org/assignments/character-sets>`_ is maintained by :term:`IANA`
+The `list of standard character sets <http://www.iana.org/assignments/character-sets>`_ is maintained by :term:`IANA`.
  - `image`.
 The message part contains a binary representation of an image.
 The subtype indicates the format of the image such as `gif <http://en.wikipedia.org/wiki/Graphics_Interchange_Format>`_, `jpg <http://en.wikipedia.org/wiki/Jpeg>`_ or `png <http://en.wikipedia.org/wiki/Portable_Network_Graphics>`_.
  - `audio`.
 The message part contains an audio clip.
-The subtype indicates the format of the audio clip like `wav <http://en.wikipedia.org/wiki/Wav>`_ or `mp3 <http://en.wikipedia.org/wiki/Mp3>`_
+The subtype indicates the format of the audio clip like `wav <http://en.wikipedia.org/wiki/Wav>`_ or `mp3 <http://en.wikipedia.org/wiki/Mp3>`_.
  - `video`.
 The message part contains a video clip.
-The subtype indicates the format of the video clip like `avi <http://en.wikipedia.org/wiki/Audio_Video_Interleave>`_ or `mp4 <http://en.wikipedia.org/wiki/Mp4>`_
+The subtype indicates the format of the video clip like `avi <http://en.wikipedia.org/wiki/Audio_Video_Interleave>`_ or `mp4 <http://en.wikipedia.org/wiki/Mp4>`_.
  - `application`.
 The message part contains binary information that was produced by the particular application listed as the subtype.
 Email clients use the subtype to launch the application that is able to decode the received binary information.

 .. note:: From ASCII to Unicode